derektekk/derektekk/README.md

 - 👀 I’m interested in Machine Learning, Web Development, and Software Development
 - 🌱 I’m currently studying a Bachelor's degree in Computer Science at RMIT University
 - 👨‍💻 Coding languages: Python, Java, HTML, CSS, JavaScript
-- 📫 How to reach me: derektekk@gmail.com
+- 📫 How to reach me: derektekk@gmail.com or tekderek123@gmail.com

 <!---
 derektekk/derektekk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.